groupvine/gv-doc/membership/importing.md

 ## Groups

+Groups allow ...

 Group columns are in the format group:\<group name\> with the values giving each member's role in that group.
-The member's role for the whole account is under the optional "role" column.
+Whereas a member's role for the entire account is under the optional "role" column (see above), the member's role within a specific sub-group is uncer the group:\<group name\> column.

-... [like GroupVine v1 except column header field 'group:.' renamed 'role']
+... [otherwise like GroupVine v1]

 </div>   <!-- END GROUPVINE -->